-The major issue of genetics is not presently covered by the EU Directive.
+The major issue of genetics is not currently covered by the EU Directive.
 The Commission is scheduled to prepare a report on genetics and welfare by 31st December 2010.
-Whilst we appreciate that Defra may not wish to legislate on the issue of genetics ahead of this, there is no reason to delay providing advice to producers on the basis of the clear scientific evidence available on this vital issue.
+Whilst we appreciate that the Scottish Government may not wish to legislate on the issue of genetics ahead of this, there is no reason to delay providing advice to producers on the basis of the clear scientific evidence available on this vital issue.